JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 10:

 - Solution: The selector was wrong.
 Change it from ('body output') to ('#output').
 This also slows down the page quite a bit.
+You could just have the for loop to display one paragraph with the total sum from the for loop instead of printing out 100,000 paragraphs.

 ### Step 4: Reflect

 From what I have seen, it seems like a lot of issues can be fixed by properly handling your assets.
 Trying to manipulate more than 1400 elements to the webpage slows down load times.
 Avoid doing this would be ideal.
 Adding meta tags with descriptive information helps with the accessability and SEO.
+I also found it really difficult to fix the images to render faster.
+The largest contentful paint element issue comes up a lot for performance of the page.